gpestana/notes/talks/everyone_is_naked/README.md

 The example above is a high level protocol for routing and discovery in decentralized networks.
 Since peers in the network collaborate to resolve the initiator request, they need to know which resource is being resolved.
-The peers .
 In addition, the initiator also learns that the provider has most likely accessed (or is the original creator of) the resource she requested.

 Thus, adversaries or curious honest peers are able to infer the initiator and provider behaviour and interests based on what content they request and store,